More and more of us are ditching tap water, and the urge to buy bottled water, to use filter bottles to achieve improved levels of hydration.

 The environmental benefits of consistently drinking from a reusable water bottle, whether it filters or not, are obvious.

-Investing in a BPA-free reusable plastic bottle for all your hydration needs will ensure you don’t contribute to this damaging ecological trend.
+Investing in a BPA-free reusable plastic bottle for all your hydration needs will ensure you don’t contribute to this damaging ecological trend; and will instead play your part in the much-needed reduction of plastic waste.

-In the UK we are lucky to have access to tap water, but for the reasons stated above we may not necessarily wish to drink it due to the presence of unnatural components of water.
+In the UK, we are lucky to have access to tap water, but we may not necessarily wish to drink it due to the presence of unnatural components of water as stated above.

 Take it to the gym, carry it with you while running, hiking or cycling, bring it to work; in fact, take your portable filter bottle with you wherever you go.